Paws up if you love taking photos of your dog?

 And next week there’s even more reason to share your dog snaps as it’s National Dog Photography Day on Wednesday July 26th.

 It was created in 2018 by pet photographer Kerry Jordan of Fur and Fables and it’s no surprise that the #nationaldogphotographyday hashtag went viral with pet owners from all over the world joining in.

 Anything to celebrate the special bond we share with our dogs gets a yes from us, so we spoke to Kerry about how it came about.

 Can you tell me a little about your background as a dog photographer?

 I actually started photographing weddings and was shortlisted for regional awards.

-After a few years I realised that I really wanted more 1-1 interaction and less hours so decided to transfer my skills to family photography and around this time we got our first dog, a whippet called Scout who completely changed my world.
+After a few years, I realised that I really wanted more 1-1 interaction and fewer hours so decided to transfer my skills to family photography and around this time we got our first dog, a whippet called Scout who completely changed my world.

 He became my muse and I would take my camera on walks and photograph him in the beautiful countryside.